 The Badagry Heritage Museum remains one of Badagry’s finest edifices with an exquisite western architectural design which is over 150 years old.
-The One-Storey Building has the most comprehensive collections of the transatlantic slave trade within Badagry.
-The Museum, however, was established to conserve the history of Badagry and educate the general public on her involvement to the sale and transportation of enslaved Africans.
+The One-Storey Building has the most comprehensive collections of the transatlantic slave trade within Badagry and its environs.
+The Museum was established to conserve the history of Badagry and educate the general public on her involvement to the sale and transportation of enslaved Africans.

 The Badagry Heritage Museum, constructed in 1863, was the then District Officer’s Office, which was an administrative block of the British Government in Badagry District under the Southern Protectorate.
 Henry F. Pilkington. esq was the first district officer to be posted at the site in 1865.

 The British officials, who administered at the site, evacuated the structure in 1958, two years before Nigeria gained her independence.
 They lived in a storey building along the Badagry Marina which is reputedly known as the District Officers’ Residence (D.O.R), constructed around 1870 and Thomas R.J Tickel was the First District Officer to lodge in the building.
 Today, the District Officer’s Residence stands as one of the notable tourist attractions in Badagry.

 2.THE MUSEUM IS BEING MANAGED BY THE LAGOS STATE GOVERNMENT

 The Badagry Heritage Museum is currently being managed by the Lagos Sate Government under the auspices of the Lagos State Ministry of Tourism, Arts and Culture.
 It was commissioned by Governor Asiwaju Bola Ahmed Tinubu on the 22 of August, 2002.